A Newcomer's Guide

 Wendell isn't a destination town.
 There's no historic downtown to wander through, no museum district, no big arts scene of its own.
 What it has instead is a handful of really good local assets, and 15 minutes of road between you and everything Raleigh offers.

-The big one: Wendell Falls Community Park
+The big one: Wendell Park

-• A 9-hole disc golf course called "The Gauntlet"
+• A disc golf course

-• A Veterans Memorial
+• A community garden

 The shopping & dining corridor